Program Structure

 Typical Program Structure*

-- Graduate School course work
+Year One Graduate School course work

-- Summer - Graduate School research
+Summer - Graduate School research

-- Graduate School course work
+Year Two Graduate School course work

-- Summer - Graduate School research
+Summer - Graduate School research

-- Advancement to PhD candidacy before start of year four
+Advancement to PhD candidacy before start of year four

-- Summer - Submission of prospectus before start of year six
+Summer - Submission of prospectus before start of year six

-- Writing and completion of dissertation
+Year Seven Writing and completion of the dissertation.

 Graduation Requirements

-Both the JD and PhD are awarded concurrently after all degree requirements are satisfied for both programs, including completion of:
+If a student opts to spend two years in residence at the Law School, both the JD and PhD are awarded concurrently after all degree requirements are satisfied for both programs, including completion of:

-Two years of Law School credit hours in addition to the 14 credit hours awarded for law-related interdisciplinary graduate course work,
+• Two years of Law School credit hours in addition to the 14 credit hours awarded for law-related interdisciplinary graduate course work,

-All Law School requirements apart from course hours, and
+• All Law School requirements apart from course hours, and

-All course work and other requirements, including the dissertation, that are necessary for the PhD.
+• All course work and other requirements, including the dissertation, that are necessary for the PhD.

-- 12 credit hours will be awarded toward the JD upon completion of the dissertation
+• 12 credit hours will be awarded toward the JD upon completion of the dissertation

-JD-PhD students are required to have a member of the Northwestern Law faculty on their dissertation committee.
+JD-PhD students are required to have a member of the Northwestern Pritzker Law faculty on their dissertation committee.
 Doing so satisfies the Law School writing requirement.